 Decomposition

-The natural breakdown process is an essential part of the ecosystem, enabling trees and other organic matter to decompose into simpler substances, providing nutrients to the soil and supporting new plant growth.
+Decomposition represents an essential part of the ecosystem, allowing trees and other organic matter to break down into simpler substances, contributing nutrients to the soil and supporting new plant growth.
 However, when trees decompose, they can become weak and brittle, posing a risk to property and individuals.
-We have certified arborists who can assess the state of the tree and determine the best course of action, which may include tree removal, cabling or bracing, or other measures to mitigate any potential hazards like pruning or trimming.
-It is important to act quickly when dealing with trees in this state to avoid any potential safety hazards or damage to your property.
+We have certified arborists who can assess the state of the tree and determine the best course of action, which may include removing the tree, cabling or bracing, or other measures to mitigate any potential hazards such as pruning.
+It is important to act quickly when dealing with decomposing trees to prevent any potential safety hazards or damage to your property.

 The Endurance of Tree Roots After Tree Removal